Aerocatia/halopc-revised/BUGS.md

 ## shader_environment

 - Bumpmap lighting is broken.
-    - Fixed with CEnshine.
+    - Fixed with Chimera or CEnshine.
 - Objects are rendered after fog (Custom Edition only).
-    - Fixed with CEnshine.
+    - Fixed with Chimera or CEnshine.

 ## shader_model

-- The render ordering seems incorrect, causing the `detail over reflection` flag to appear inverted (it is not though).
+- The render ordering seems incorrect, causing the `detail over reflection` flag to appear inverted.
-    - No fix.
-Chimera has a workaround, but these shaders still render incorrectly.
+    - Fixed with Chimera.
-- Objects can sometimes render overly bright (need to find out why).
+- Objects can sometimes render overly bright.
-    - No fix.
-Setting a dark color in the animation color bounds can force it to look correct on stock Gearbox engines.
+    - Fixed with Chimera.

 ## shader_transparent_chicago, shader_transparent_chicago_extended